Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Experiments

 We compare our results with several baselines, including \emph{without Mixup} and \emph{with Mixup (Mix)}, to verify the efficacy of our proposed method.
 Additionally, our method can be integrated with various base algorithms such as SCL-NL, FWD-INT, DM, and SCL-EXP.

 The results for the real-world labeled datasets, CLCIFAR10 and CLCIFAR20, both in balanced and imbalanced settings with different loss functions, are presented in Table~\ref{Table_addition}.
 For the synthetic labeled datasets (CIFAR10, CIFAR20, MNIST, KMNIST, and FMNIST) with \emph{setup 1}, spanning from balanced to various imbalance ratios, detailed results are shown in Tables~\ref{Table_combined}.
 Additional experimental details for \emph{setup 2} and \emph{setup 3}, with varying imbalanced ratios, can be found in Appendix~\ref{sec:B_Appendix}.
 Our proposed method consistently outperforms the baselines across all setups, from balanced to imbalanced scenarios, and achieves significant performance improvements when integrated with different base algorithms.
+To assess whether the observed improvements are statistically significant, we compute $p$-values on the CIFAR-10 and CLCIFAR-10 datasets.
+The results show that the $p$-values are well below $0.001$, providing strong evidence that our proposed method significantly outperforms the original Mixup.
+These results are summarized in Figure~\ref{fig:p-value_Mixup_ICM} and reported in more detail in Appendix~\ref{sec:p_value_ablation}.

-Additionally, we conduct another analyses demonstrating that our proposed method, ICM, proves to be a competitive approach for enhancing CLL.
+Moreover, we conduct another analyses demonstrating that our proposed method, ICM, proves to be a competitive approach for enhancing CLL.
 This is evidenced by our assessment of the enhancing robustness of ICM when combining with various data augmentation techniques, ranging from weak (Flipflop, Cutout~\citep{cutout}) to strong (AutoAug~\citep{autoaugment}, RandAug~\citep{randaugment}).
 The results in Figure~\ref{fig:ICM_augmentation} illustrate the significant benefits of combining ICM with various data augmentation techniques, for instance, on the CIFAR10 dataset, the combination of ICM with these augmentations achieves accuracy levels approaching 80\%, far surpassing the results of their counterparts without ICM.
+Interestingly, Cutout appears to hurt performance when used together with ICM.
+A plausible explanation is that applying ICM on top of Cutout may excessively remove informative regions of the input, leading to overly distorted synthetic samples.